OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/defi/sratio.md

 ---
 title: sratio
-description: This page provides a guide on how to use sratio tool for displaying terra blockchain staking ratio history.
+description: "This page provides a guide on how to use sratio tool for displaying terra" blockchain staking ratio history.
 It includes parameters, usage and source link.
 keywords:
 - sratio